MLH/mlh-policies/member-event-guidelines.md

 **Templates and Tutorials**.
 We’ve created a library of templates and tutorials for all organizers to use while planning and hosting their event.
 While you don’t need to use our templates, we’ve seen organizers consistently struggle with topics like budgeting and judging, so we’ve created simple templates to help you and your team.

 **Season Schedule Listing & Event Marketing Promotion.** We’ll list your event on the official MLH season schedule at [http://mlh.io/events](http://mlh.io/events).
 Hundreds of thousands of hackers and sponsors visit this page every single year and use it to discover the events they want to participate in.
-We’ll also promote your event to thousands of hackers and sponsors via social media and the [MLH Community Discord](https://discord.gg/8hda6vgu) server as requested.
+We’ll also promote your event to thousands of hackers and sponsors as requested.

 **Preferred Vendors & Discounts.** Organizing a great hackathon can be expensive.
 To help you save time and money, we have vetted and partnered with amazing vendors that are offering exclusive discounts and priority access to Member Events.
 Whether it's stickers or swag, we've got you covered!